suma-project/Suma-Vagrant/README.md

 ## Using Suma-Vagrant as a development environment for Suma

-This project includes a bash script "guest_ansible.sh" for doing additional provisioning of the guest in order to prepare it as a Suma development environment and excucute build tasks on the guest from the host.
+This project includes a bash script "guest_ansible.sh" for executing development related commands on the Vagrant managed virtual machine.
 This allows the developer to work in the Suma repository on the host environment using their own configured text editor.
-From a terminal application, type `./guest_ansible.sh provision-dev` and hit the `Return` key to provision the development environment.
+For example, to run the test suite, from a terminal application, type `./guest_ansible.sh grunt-test` and hit the `Return` key.
 This script has additional subcommands that are listed below:

-  * apache-configs - Copy apache configs
   * bower-clean    - Clean bower_components directory
   * bower-install  - Execute bower install for analysis tools
-  * suma-configs   - Copy suma configs
   * grunt          - Execute grunt lint, test, and build for analysis tools
   * grunt-build    - Execute grunt build task for analysis tools
   * grunt-lint     - Execute grunt lint for analysis tools